Missed Prince Harry's Explosive '60 Minutes' Interview? How to Watch It

-Prince Harry didn't hold back in his 60 Minutes interview Sunday night about his memoir, Spare, which will be published Tuesday.
+Prince Harry didn't hold back in his 60 Minutes interview Sunday night about his memoir, Spare, which came out Tuesday.
 He pretty much covered the topics that have been making headlines in the run-up to the book, including his mother's death, his father's remarriage, the British press and his current relationship with his father and brother.

 How to watch Prince Harry's interview